netxms/netxms-doc/admin/agent-management.rst

      - Section for defining additional agent metrics. ``name`` is name of the data provider.
    * - *metricName*
      - No
      - ``metricName`` is name of the agent metric that will be added.
-       It should be unique among other agent metrics.
+It should be unique among other agent metrics and should not end with ``.description`` or ``.dataType``.
+Value of this parameter is jq or XPath query or regular expression to extract data.
    * - *metricName*.dataType
      - No
      - Metric data type.
 Possible values: